teakettles/Lookgud/README.md

 - Copy the APK file
-  - On the computer open the File Explorer tool (like Windows Explorer on Windows and Finder on Mac), locate the phone and copy the APK file to the phone's memory (Locate app-release.apk in tyour Downloads folder).
+  - On the computer open the File Explorer tool (like Windows Explorer on Windows and Finder on Mac), locate the phone and copy the APK file to the phone's memory (Locate the app-release.apk file extracted earlier).
 - Use a File Manager app to open the APK file
   - If you don't have one, install the Asus File Manager or one of your choosing:
       (https://play.google.com/store/apps/details?id=com.asus.filemanager&hl=en)